Preventing burst pipes

 If a pipe does burst, the first and most important thing to do is to turn off the water to prevent further damage.

-Turn off the water supply at the stopcock, open taps in the property to safely release water from the system to drains, and try to catch any excess water in a bucket or other container.
+Turn off the water supply at the stopcock, open taps in the property to safely release water from the system to drains, and try to catch any excess water dripping from ceilings in a bucket or other container.
 Do not use any electrics if you believe these may have been affected by the escaping water.
 You will need to get the electrics checked by a qualified and competent electrician for safety reasons.

 Devices are available which can detect excessive water flow and either send a warning or automatically turn off the water.
 Leak detection systems are also available, which send a warning to a designated person enabling them to take appropriate action and hopefully mitigate any damage.

 Cold weather and burst pipes